sivaharishdutt/Data-mining-in-IRIS-dataset/README.md

 # Data-mining-in-IRIS-dataset
-Two Clustering models were used in order to obtain best accuracy.
+Clustering model was used in order to obtain best accuracy.

 1. K-Means Clustering:-